dealing with change

-It’s been a roller-coaster few months, to say the least, and blogging has pretty much taken the back seat while I’ve been dealing with a lot of changes.
+It’s been a roller-coaster few months, to say the least, and blogging has pretty much taken the back seat.

 We are often so tangled up in the messy webs of our lives, that we rarely get a chance to check-up on ourselves, see how we’re doing.
 Not the superficial ‘I’m feeling tired today, can’t wait for the weekend’, but how we are doing on a deeper and more complex level.
 However, these moments of self-reflection usually only begin to happen when we are presented with unforeseen and unwanted circumstances.

 Few people enjoy instability, so when undesired changes begin to manifest in our lives, we panic.
 We try to run from the internal uproar.
 Because some changes are not what we hoped for.
 Some changes can leave you feeling hopeless, worthless, and empty.

 Often, it isn’t until we are thrown off our track that these moments of soul searching begin to take the wheel.